Skip to content

 from koheesio.context import Context

-from koheesio.steps.readers import DummyReader
+from koheesio.spark.readers.dummy import DummyReader

-from koheesio.steps.writers.dummy import DummyWriter
+from koheesio.spark.writers.dummy import DummyWriter

 context = Context.from_yaml("sample.yaml")